Lou-Martin/extending_testing_p2_challenge/test_plan.md

 Actual Result:

-Test Script 3: Droplist Supersedes Originals
+~~Test Script 3: Droplist Supersedes Originals~~ Removed due to timeconstraints

 Precondition: Populate the originals directory with the generated files.
 Action: Create a droplist file with some of the surnames used in the originals directory.